arm32fox-project/luna/README.md

 This is the source code for the Pale Moon web browser, an independent browser derived from Firefox/Mozilla community code.
-The source tree is mostly laid out like other Mozilla-based products.
+The source tree is mostly laid out like Mozilla-based products.

 An explanation of the Mozilla Source Code Directory Structure and links to project pages with documentation can be found at: